junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 Matt lowers himself to match the kid's height.
 "Sami," he says softly, "Can I come in?"

-The boy stares at him for a moment longer, not noding, not shaking his head.
+The boy stares at him for a moment longer, not nodding, not shaking his head.
 But after a while, he opens the door a little wider.

 Matt steps in carefully, sensing the books and papers and toys on the floor, trying his best not to step on any of them.
 The door is shut again behind him.